EvgeniyGogolevskiy/helper_tg_bot_for_managers/README.md

 Make sure to update the following settings in the `config.py` file:

-- `TELEGRAM_TOKEN`: The API token for your Telegram bot.
+- `TOKEN`: The API token for your Telegram bot.
-- `ALLOWED_USERS`: A list of Telegram user IDs allowed to interact with the bot.
+- `id_list`: A list of Telegram user IDs allowed to interact with the bot.
-- `NOTIFY_USERS`: A list of Telegram user IDs that will receive notifications when new organizations are added.
+- `id_notification_list`: A list of Telegram user IDs that will receive notifications when new organizations are added.
+- `NOTION_API_ID` API to your Notion
-- `NOTION_DATABASE_URL`: The URL to your Notion database where the organizations' data will be stored.
+- `NOTION_DATABASE_ID` id to your notion database
-- `DATABASE_URL`: The URL to your main database (if applicable).
+- `mysql_db_path` URL to your main database (if applicable)

 ## Deployment